citusdata/citus_docs/use_case_guide/multi_tenant.rst

 Citus allows users to write multi-tenant applications as if they are connecting to a single PostgreSQL database, when in fact the database is a horizontally scalable cluster of machines.
 Client code requires minimal modifications and can continue to use full SQL capabilities.

 This guide takes a sample multi-tenant application and describes how to model it for scalability with Citus.
-Along the way we examine typical challenges for multi-tenant applications like per-tenant customization, isolating tenants from noisy neighbors, and scaling hardware to accommodate more data.
+Along the way we examine typical challenges for multi-tenant applications like isolating tenants from noisy neighbors, scaling hardware to accommodate more data, and storing data that differs across tenants.
 PostgreSQL and Citus provide all the tools needed to handle these challenges, so let's get building.

 Let's Make an App – Ad Analytics
 --------------------------------